The Community Library Regional History Museum

 The Community Library's Regional History Museum is located at First & Washington (in Forest Service Park) in Ketchum.
 During the Trailing of the Sheep Festival, the Library will be featuring a new traveling exhibit about the Virginia City Treaty ‘IN GOOD FAITH’ running August 28, 2019 – October 26, 2019.
 The Museum houses several exhibits and stories about the intersection of the rich ranching and agricultural history with other historical eras in the Wood River Valley and Central Idaho.
 This is an amazing collection not to be missed.
 All are welcome and admission is free.

 Main Street & Sun Valley Road, Ketchum

-Enoteca restaurant is now located in the Lane Mercantile building.
-It is the historic site of the sheepmen's gathering place for years.
+Enoteca Restaurant & Wine Bar is presently located in the Lane Mercantile Building.
+It is the historic site of the sheep men’s gathering place for years.
 It was there that lamb prices, the weather and other important topics of conversation were debated during the time that millions of sheep trailed through the Valley in the early 1900s.
 It was during this time that Ketchum became the largest sheep shipping center in the world next to Sydney, Australia.
-Be sure to check the original sign on the back of the building.
-"Eat more lamb.
+Be sure to check out the original sign on the back of the building: "Eat more lamb.
 It's delicious!"

 Blaine County Historical Museum

 218 North Main Street, Hailey, Monday - Saturday, 11am - 5pm, Sunday, 1pm - 5pm

 Blaine County Historical Museum visitors can explore the Wood River Valley’s colorful historical past, view vignettes of ranches, mines, schools, period fashions, and various displays of the life that early inhabitants and pioneers experienced.
 A children’s scavenger hunt throughout the museum is a new fun addition.
 Admission is free of charge.